Installation¶

 Before continuing with this tutorial, make sure you have sourced your corresponding ROS-Distro.

-Open a terminal and clone the robot-setup-tool from the GitHub
+Open a terminal and clone the robot-setup-tool from GitHub depending on the Ubuntu version you have installed:

 cd robot-setup-tool/package-setup